 For merchants, mobile payments have benefits and disadvantages, which may cause some traders to wonder whether mobile payments are worth accepting.
 However, not allowing customers to make mobile payments means turning away potential sales.
-For a merchant with a high-risk merchant account, the impacts are greater.
+For a merchant with a high-risk merchant account in USA, the impacts are greater.
 Wider access to more customers means the possibility of an increase in fraudulent purchases.
 Are mobile payments truly problematic?
 Discover some of the perks and pitfalls merchants may encounter.

 For merchants, mobile payments create the sense that less security is present compared to a typical online transaction.
 The concept of paying through a cell phone is still in its infancy for secure operations that reduce fraud.

 Card processing algorithms rely on data points to draw attention to the fraudulent activity.
 For example, when a consumer uses a credit card online or as an over-the-phone payment, detection systems flag certain types of activity.
 If the action doesn’t match the typical purchasing pattern of the card owner, the card becomes flagged, and the account becomes locked.

 Credit card processing services use considerably more data points for flagging and deactivating a card for questionable in-person, online, or telephone transactions than for mobile device sales.
 Also, the cost of a fraudulent mobile transaction is the highest among all the forms of payment.
 For every dollar of a fraudulent transaction, a merchant spends about $3 in lost merchandise and related activity fees.